Christopher Nolan: 2020–present: Tenet, Oppenheimer and The Odyssey

-Nolan's twelfth directorial venture will be Oppenheimer (2023), a biopic based on J. Robert Oppenheimer (played by Cillian Murphy) and his role in the development of the atom bomb.
-The film will be financed and distributed by Universal Pictures, making it Nolan's first since Memento that was not made for Warner Bros.
-He was disillusioned with the latter's decision to simultaneously release their films in theatres and on HBO Max.
-Nolan secured the deal with Universal after he was promised a production budget of around $100 million with an equal marketing budget, total creative control, 20 per cent of first-dollar gross, a 100-day theatrical window and a blackout period from the studio wherein the company would not release another film three weeks before or after Oppenheimer's release.
+Nolan's 12th film was Oppenheimer (2023), a biopic based on J. Robert Oppenheimer (played by Cillian Murphy) and his role in the development of the atom bomb.
+It was Nolan's first R-rated film since Insomnia (2002).
+The film was financed and distributed by Universal Pictures, making it Nolan's first feature film since Memento that was not made for Warner Bros.
+He disagreed with Warner Bros.' decision to simultaneously release their films in theatres and on HBO Max.
+Nolan secured the deal with Universal after he was promised a production budget of around $100 million with an equal marketing budget, total creative control, 20% of first-dollar gross, a 100-day theatrical window and a blackout period from the studio wherein the company would not release another film three weeks before or after Oppenheimer's release.
+The film received critical acclaim.
+Matthew Jackson of The A.V.
+Club wrote, "Oppenheimer deserves the title of masterpiece.
+It's Christopher Nolan's best film so far, a step up to a new level for one of our finest filmmakers, and a movie that burns itself into your brain."
+Terming it "boldly imaginative and [Nolan's] most mature work yet", BBC Culture's Caryn James added that it combined the "explosive, commercially-enticing action of The Dark Knight trilogy" with the "cerebral underpinnings" of Memento, Inception and Tenet.
+Oppenheimer grossed over $975 million worldwide, making it the third-highest-grossing film of 2023.
+Among the film's numerous accolades, Nolan won the Academy Awards for Best Director and Best Picture.